MCT-master/mct-master.github.io/_posts/2020-11-17-how-to-save-the-world.md

 Shamelessly ripping off the 1996 cult-classic film 'Mars Attacks!', we decided to tell our harrowing story-in-sound as a dramatic tale of alien invasion and eventual repulsion.

-Because the unrelenting lethality of Slim Whitman's voice is well known by now, and also because neither I nor Aleks can yodel, we decided that our fearless (and perhaps clueless) hero would take on a slightly different form.
+Because the unrelenting lethality of Slim Whitman's voice is by now well known, and also because neither I nor Aleks can yodel, we decided that our fearless (and perhaps clueless) hero would take a slightly different form.

 In the guise of a possibly-homeless street performer, our doughty busker repels the aliens with a combination of harmonica, guitar, and questionable lyrics about snorting coke off of someone's garage floor (we take no responsibility for his poor life-choices).